‘The Baby-Sitters Club’: Fans Have 1 Major Issue With the Show; ‘Literally My Only Complaint…’

 ‘The Baby-Sitters Club’ cast lacks dark skin representation

 In Netflix’s version of The Baby-Sitters Club, Jessi is played by the talented Anais Lee.
 Though Lee is only 13 years old, she already has a few acting experiences on her resume.
 The biggest of which is in the 2019 film, The Sun Is Also A Star, where she plays the younger version of Yara Shahidi’s Natasha Kingsley.
-While nobody is denying Lee’s talent, many fans felt that casting her as Jessi was a misstep.
+While nobody is denying Lee’s talent, some fans felt that casting her as Jessi was a misstep.

 In the book artwork, as well as previous renditions of The Baby-Sitters Club, Jessi has always had a much darker complexion.
-Fans of the show felt that Netflix could have given the role to a Black girl of a deeper complexion especially since dark-skinned Black women are grossly underrepresented in Hollywood.
+Some fans of the show felt that Netflix could have given the role to a Black girl of a deeper complexion especially since dark-skinned Black women are grossly underrepresented in Hollywood.
 Fans have expressed their disappointment with the casting choice on social media and also shared how important it is for dark-skinned Black girls to see themselves represented on screen.

-Fans are disappointed by the casting of Jessi Ramsey
+Some fans are disappointed by the casting of Jessi Ramsey

 “Enjoyed the show, appreciated the attempt at diversity.
 However, where were the darker-skinned Black girls?
 The original Jessi had a darker complexion.
 The first person who looked anything close to me was the nurse from the camp episode.
 Not all Black girls have long curly hair.
 Bring on the kinky curls and skin of caramel and chocolate.
 Hopefully, in season 2 there is better representation.
 But again, appreciative of the attempt,” one fan of The Baby-Sitters Club wrote.

 “Just watched the whole first season, was a big fan of the books when I was young.
 I’m disappointed I didn’t see Jessi as a representation for a Black dark skin girl,” yet another person chimed in after viewing The Baby-Sitters Club.
-“Right, I loved everything up until that point once they introduced her as Jessi my face fell,” another person added.

 Viewers push Netflix for more diversity in ‘The Baby-Sitters Club’ Season 2